WokLibCodeClub/LetterA/Step4-restrict_movement/README.md

 if keyboard.right and x < WIDTH:
     x = x + 1
 ```
-Remember, as WIDTH is a global variable you will need to include an extra line in the update function to prevent an error.
-(Can you remember what that would be?)

 The Python code [letterA3.py](letterA3.py), included with this step, shows how the code might look at this stage.

 Challenge